Will Smith Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks seventh in the league.

-- The Yankees have a 3.72 team ERA that ranks seventh across all league pitching staffs.
+- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.71).

-- Yankees pitchers combine to surrender 65 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 14th in baseball in home runs allowed (65 total, 1.1 per game).

-- Cole (6-0) gets the starting nod for the Yankees in his 13th start of the season.
-He has a 2.93 ERA in 73 2/3 innings pitched, with 79 strikeouts.
+- The righty's most recent time out came on Tuesday against the Seattle Mariners, when he went 6 1/3 innings, surrendering four earned runs while giving up seven hits.

-- The right-hander's last time out came on Sunday against the San Diego Padres, when he tossed six innings, surrendering five earned runs while allowing four hits.
+- The 30-year-old has put up an ERA of 3.98, with 8.8 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .179 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.